Chief Strategy Officer: Promotion or Demotion?

 This piece is based on my own experiences when I left as a partner and that of many colleagues who left as principal or partner, and took roles as the chief strategy officer or head of corporate strategy and planning.

 Note that when I say chief strategy officer, I am referring to the senior most level where you are working with the CEO and his executive committee.
 I am not referring to leading a smaller strategy unit within a division of a bank or a company.
 I am only looking at the senior most strategy officer who has the ear of the CEO.
 Though, the insights apply just as much to all levels of strategy leaders.
+In fact, Wikipedia defines the chief strategy officer role as follows:

 In terms of full transparency, I have been offered such roles.
 I have declined them, politely, for the reasons I will mention here.